LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 Emu Analytics [publish open data on the heights of buildings](https://buildingheights.emu-analytics.net/) in certain cities.
 This is calculated using environment agency LIDAR data.
 That data is essentially from lasers fired from above ground to map the terrain underneath.

 So each library is represented by a simple icon (using the library name as an initial).
 But when zooming in closer the buildings are displayed also on the map.
-The particular building the library is in is highlighted.
+The particular library building is highlighted.

 <figure> <img src="https://github.com/LibrariesHacked/librarieshacked.github.io/raw/master/images/2019-08-19-plymouth-libraries-building.png" alt="A screenshot of a map, displayed at an angle showing the building in 3D as a cube"/> <figcaption>The map showing Devonport library building</figcaption> </figure>